-2.2.4 Exclusivity
+2.3.4 Exclusivity

 An applicant may request that permission applies exclusively to the applicant for a specified period of time.
-In this application, the applicant has requested exclusive use of the permission to add plant sterols to plant-based milk alternatives for a period of 15 months from the date of gazettal (subject to approval of the draft variation).
-The applicant identified their financial investment resources in research and development to qualify product feasibility as well as regulatory investment to submit the application as reasons for granting exclusivity.
+In this application, the applicant requested exclusive use of the permission to add plant sterols to plant-based milk alternatives for a period of 15 months from the date of gazettal (subject to endorsement by the Food Ministers' Meeting of the approved draft variation).
+The applicant identified their financial and resource investment in research and development to qualify product feasibility as well as regulatory investment to submit the application as reasons for granting exclusivity.

-The proposed draft variation provides that the permission to add plant sterols to plant-based milk alternatives would apply exclusively to the Sanitarium Health Food Company brand for a period of 15 months commencing on the date of gazettal of the variation, as requested by Sanitarium.
+The approved draft variation provides that the permission to add plant sterols to plant-based milk alternatives applies exclusively to the Sanitarium Health Food Company brand for a period of 15 months commencing on the date of gazettal of the variation, as requested by Sanitarium.
 This recognises the financial investment made by the applicant in research and development related to the application, as identified by the applicant.
 Existing regulations will apply to all other brands of plant-based milk alternatives until the end of this exclusive use period.

-The exclusive use permission would revert to a general permission after the exclusive use period expires.
+The exclusive use permission will revert to a general permission after the exclusive use period expires.

 An exclusive use permission in the Code does not, and cannot, prevent approval of second or subsequent applications within the exclusive use period or during the progression of this application for the same use of the same novel food by other food companies, providing the application process is undertaken.
-The draft variation, if approved, would not change this.
+The approved draft variation will not change this.

-2.2.5 Conclusion
+2.3.5 Conclusion

-A draft variation to the Code has been prepared to permit the addition of plant sterols as novel food to plant-based milk alternatives (Attachment A) subject to the following compositional limits:
+The approved draft variation to the Code will permit the addition of plant sterols as a novel food to plant-based milk alternatives (Attachment A) subject to the following compositional limits: